gracelawley/childes-older/R/braunwald/README.md

 #### 02\_braunwald\_filter-transcripts.R

   - Filtering raw transcripts against the project specific criteria.
+      - Number of raw transcripts: 900
+      - Number after filtering: 72
   - The removed transcripts included:
       - Those that where the child fell outside of the age range of 36-96 months